LLNL/variorum/src/docs/sphinx/VariorumDevel.rst

 *******
 Example
 *******

-As an example, to support additional Intel microarchitectures:
-1. Under ``Intel/`` directory, create a ``.h`` and ``.c`` header and source file for the respective microarchitecture.
+As an example, to support additional NVIDIA microarchitectures: 1.
+Under the ``Nvidia/`` directory, create a ``.h`` and ``.c`` header and source file for the respective microarchitecture.
 This will contain features specific to that microarchitecture, which may or may not exist in previous generations.

-2. Modify ``Intel/config_intel.c`` to set the function pointers for the respective microarchitecture.
+2. Modify ``Nvidia/config_nvidia.c`` to set the function pointers for the respective microarchitecture.

-3. Include the new header file in ``Intel/config_architecture.h``.
+3. Include the new header file in ``Nvidia/config_architecture.h``.